johanberntsson/ozmoo/documentation/manual/player_manual.md

 An REU can be used instead of a second floppy drive when playing very large games that would otherwise need dual floppy drives, as described in the "Large games" section above.

 # Scrollback buffer
-Ozmoo has an optional feature called Scrollback buffer, which can be used on the MEGA65, on a C64 with an REU, or on a C128 with an REU.
+Ozmoo has an optional feature called Scrollback buffer. , which can be used on the MEGA65, on a C64 with an REU, or on a C128 with an REU.
 This allows you to press F5 at any input prompt or More prompt, to access the text the game has printed this far.
-You should be able to scroll through the last 30 screenfuls of text or more, using F5/F7 as PageUp/PageDown.
+Use F5/F7 as PageUp/PageDown.
+On the C64 and C128, this may require an REU, or the person building the game chose to reserve a bit of RAM for the scrollback buffer.

 If Ozmoo was built with this feature, the splash screen will say "F5=Scrollback".
 If you have an REU, it will then ask if you want to use the REU for faster gameplay.
 If you answer Yes, part of the REU memory or all of it will be reserved for storing game data.
-If there is enough room left for a scrollback buffer, the scrollback feature will work.
+If there is enough room left for a scrollback buffer, or the game was built with some RAM reserved for scrollback buffer, the scrollback feature will work.
 If not, you will get a message saying "Scrollback not available.".
-This will also happen if you don't have an REU.

 If you have a smaller REU, you may have to choose whether you want to use it for caching game data or to keep a scrollback buffer.
 If you answer No to the question at the beginning, or you don't get the question because the REU is too small to hold the game data, the scrollback buffer will be available.